Sakura (musician)

 Yasunori Sakurazawa (櫻澤 泰徳, Sakurazawa Yasunori), known by his stage name Sakura, is a Japanese musician.
-He is perhaps best known as former drummer of the rock band L'Arc-en-Ciel from 1993 to 1997.
+He is best known as former drummer of the rock band L'Arc-en-Ciel from 1993 to 1997.
 After leaving them he formed the supergroup Zigzo, the trio Sons of All Pussys, and his solo project Lion Heads.
 Currently Sakura performs with the bands Rayflower, the reformed Zigzo, The Madcap Laughs, and Gibkiy Gibkiy Gibkiy.

 Life and career

 Sakura was born in Nerima, Tokyo, the youngest of three children.
 He started taking piano lessons when he was a child.
 When he was in junior high school he became very interested in rock music, later taking formal music training.
 Initially he wanted to play guitar but soon changed his mind and devoted himself to percussion.

 When Sakura was in high school, he was already playing in the percussion and brass sections for three different school bands.
 He started working as a roadie for well-known heavy metal band Dead End, when he was eighteen.
 Soon he began playing drums professionally and joined the visual kei bands Die+Kusse and the Harem Q. The latter released an album entitled Opium in 1991.

 It was Dead End's manager who gave L'Arc-en-Ciel bassist Tetsuya Sakura's contact information around December 1992.
 In 1993, Sakura joined pop rock band L'Arc-en-Ciel.
 They released their debut album Dune soon afterward.
 In 1996, their fourth album True, became their first to sell over a million copies.
 But on February 24, 1997 Sakura was arrested for violating the Stimulants Control Law.
 In May, he received a two year prison sentence suspended for three years.
 Sakura officially announced his departure from L'Arc-en-Ciel on November 4, 1997.